5amCurfew/runna-task-public/README.md

 The data provided, in addition to replicated JSON files, can be found in the `data` directory, where each subdirectory reflects a **batch date** (this is to mirror a cloud storage system bucket, such as S3, for demonstration purposes).

-The `pipeline.py` defines an [Apache Beam](https://beam.apache.org/).
+The `pipeline.py` defines an [Apache Beam](https://beam.apache.org/) pipeline.
 This is the orchestrator for the ETL process.

 ### Data Model (Transformation)